Skip to main content

 A useful pattern: ask the AI to read your existing goals, then design a weekly routine that supports all of them.
 It can chain beyondtime_list_goals, beyondtime_suggest_routines, and beyondtime_create_routine, without you leaving the chat window.

-How do you give the AI long-term context about your life?
+How do You give the AI long-term context about your life?

 The trickiest part of any AI assistant is context.
 The model is brilliant in the moment and amnesiac across sessions.
 The MCP server addresses this with three personal-context tools: beyondtime_list_personal_contexts, beyondtime_create_personal_context, and beyondtime_delete_personal_context.